atharva-p/guides/dataStructuesAlgorithms.md

 ### Java Architecture

+In java, everything extends into an object class.

 Java is both a compiled as well as an interpreted programming language.
 [Compiled vs interpreted](https://www.freecodecamp.org/news/compiled-versus-interpreted-languages/)

 1. The `.java` file which is human readable (soure code) is first compiled by the compiler